pjeby/to-use/README.md

 #### `.fork(key?)`

+Create a new subcontext and return it, or if `key` is given, return the result of looking `key` up in the subcontext.
+The subcontext will inherit values and factories from its parent, but will not implicitly resolve anything in it.
+(That is, you can continue changing things in a parent context even if they've been looked up in a child context.
+It is only direct lookups that are required to be consistent.)

 #### `.set(key, value)`

 `.set(key, value)` sets the value the key will have in the context, unless `.use(key)` has already been called for the context (in which case an error will occur).
 Forked sub-contexts of the context will inherit the new value, unless `.set()`, `.def()`, or `.use()` have already been called for that key in that context or an intermediate context between it and the context where `.set()` was called.

-#### `.def(key, factory)`
+#### `.def(key, factory: (ctx, key) => result)`

 `.def(key, factory)` assigns a factory for computing the value of `key` in the context, unless `.use(key)` has already been called for the context (in which case an error will occur).
 Upon `.use()` of the key, the factory will be called with two arguments: the context it's being looked up in, and the key.
-It should return a value of the appropriate type.
+It should return a value of the appropriate type for the given key.

 Forked sub-contexts will inherit either the factory or its result, depending on the circumstances:

 - If `.set()`, `.def()`, or `.use()` have already been called for that key in that context or an intermediate context, nothing will be inherited
 - If `.use()` is called in the subcontext before it is called in any context(s) between it and the context where `.def()` is called, the factory is inherited and invoked *in that subcontext*, leaving the origin context unaffected
 - If `.use()` is called in the subcontext *after* it has been called in a parent, the *result* of the factory call in the parent will be inherited, so long as every key that was `use()`d by the factory has the same value in the relevant subcontext.
 (In effect, you can think of it as the result being memoized on the factory's dependencies.)
-If any of the values is unequal, the factory is called again in the subcontext, rather than keeping the same result value.
+If any of the values are different in the subcontext, the factory is called again in the subcontext, rather than keeping the same result value.
 This "smart sharing" rule ensures a self-consistent configuration is always seen by each subcontext.

 ### The Global Context

-XXX
+The global context is similar to a regular context object, in that when it is called, it performs a lookup of a key.
+Unlike other contexts, however, it does this in the *currently-active* context, or throws an error if there is no currently-active context.
+It also lacks a `use` property or method (and thus does not implement the `Useful` or `Context` interfaces, as it's not really suitable for use outside of constructors and factories).

+The global context also has two extra properties:

 #### `use.this`

-The `.this` property of the global context is an accessor for the "current active" context: the context that is currently running a factory to create a service or compute a configuration value.
+The `.this` property of the global context is an accessor for the "currently active" context: the context that is currently running a factory to create a service or compute a configuration value.
 If no context is currently active, an error is thrown.

-The global `use(key)` function is actually shorthand for `use.this(key)`: that is, it looks up the key in the currently active context, or throws an error if there isn't one.
+The global `use(key)` function is actually shorthand for `use.this(key)`.
+(That is, it looks up the key in the currently active context, or throws an error if there isn't one.)

 #### `use.me`